cronkitedata/dj/docs/_pages/syllabus.md

 ### Attendance and deadlines

 There are no excused absences or late assignments, with the exception of a true emergency or religious observance.
 We all make decisions about how we spend our time.
 You might decide it’s more important to schedule a job interview, go on a trip, or drive across the state to interview a source than to attend class or complete your work.
 If I were you, I might decide the same thing, but these are choices that reflect your priorities.
-They’re not emergencies, nor are they excused absences or missed deadlines.
+They’re not emergencies, nor are they excused absences or deadlines.

 That said, we all have illnesses or other issues that interfere with our commitments.
 You may miss one class and one daily deadline with no questions asked, but you should make up the work in a timely manner.
 If you miss more than two classes for any reason, your grade will drop by two steps (eg, from an A to a B+).